osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added puff of smoke to Instamountain
         - Increased damage from lasers some
         - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
-        - Increased base projectile damage done to Heavy Force Shield from 10 to 15 (made it somewhat weaker overall)
-        - Decreased size of Dirt Clod a bit to reduce its use as a bunker builder
         - New projectile model for MOAB by Bobirov
         - Made Gas Stations a little bit more damaging all around
         - Slightly increased power of Small Meteor explosion (5 percent)
         - Reduced interval between drops and reduced strength a tad in Hell Storm
-        - Reduced shield collision damage on all diggers by 33%
+        - Reduced max physical damage of EMP's from 50 to 25 (shield damage went up from 75 to 100)
+        - Decreased size of Dirt Clod a bit to reduce its use as a bunker builder
         - MIRV and Mega MIRV now use more reliable redirect code
         - Hornets come out 1 and 2 at a time instead of in big groups in Hornets Nest/Swarm
+        - Set Wall Of Dirt maximum to 3 per round
+        - Set Ring Of Dirt maximum to 1 per round

     Landscapes:
     	- New Nuclear Power Plant Building